TaiwoEnoch/Vet_clinic_database/README.md

 - Open terminal
 - Clone this project by the command `https://github.com/TaiwoEnoch/Vet_clinic_database.git`
 - `cd <clone>` folder
-- Click on your local browser or using Live Server in Visual Studio Code.
+- Click on your local browser or use Live Server in Visual Studio Code.

 ### Setup

 Clone this repository to your desired folder:
-`cd my-folder`
+`cd my folder
 `git clone https://github.com/TaiwoEnoch/Vet_clinic_database.git`